farcaster-project/RFCs/formal_spec/core_protocol.md

 This document intends to formally specify the core of the swap protocol
 execution: the protocol states and what state transitions are permitted for each given state.
-This is critical to prevent unintentional and potentially exploitable state-space explosion by implementation choices.
+This is critical to prevent an unintentional and potentially exploitable state-space explosion by implementation choices.

 It currently uses a petrinet descriptor language which we refer to as a net.
 Its